Employment for International Students

 - If the Form I-765 is approved, USCIS will issue the F-1 student an Employment Authorization Document (EAD).
 Employment cannot begin until the start date on the EAD.

 - OPT is automatically terminated when a student transfer to another school or begins to study at another educational level.
 OPT is also terminated if a student fails to comply with F-1 regulations or accrues more than 90 days of unemployment.

-- F-1 students must inform the Director of International Services if they change or interrupt their employment for any reason.
+- F-1 students must inform the Office of International Services if they change or interrupt their employment for any reason.
 This information must be recorded in SEVIS.

 All international students in F-1 status as well as dependents in F-2 status must complete and submit some type of federal tax form.
 International students in other immigration classifications may also be required to complete and submit tax forms.
 The number and type of form you must complete depend on whether you earned income, the type of income you received, the length of time you have been physically present in the US, and other factors.